SJI International School: School facilities

 The school has numerous facilities, including four main school blocks, 2 tennis courts, 2 basketball courts, a netball court, a large sports complex including a fitness area, and specific drama and music rooms.
 There are also two football fields, a swimming pool and an assembly hall.
 In May 2011, the school gained a new block, dubbed the La Salle Block, which is home to the Indonesian Centre (the first of its kind in Singapore), added to SJI International through the Development Fund.
 For its foreign students, boarding facilities are provided at external venues.
 In 2012 the school added the IB lounge, exclusive to Grade 11s and 12s.

 In 2019, the upper football field has been upgraded to a FIFA-certified artificial turf.
-Additional facilities - including new classrooms, science laboratories, art rooms, a Creative Arts Centre - are also under construction and are estimated to be completed by the 3rd Quarter of 2020.
+Additional facilities – including new classrooms, science laboratories, art rooms, a Creative Arts Centre – are also under construction and are estimated to be completed by the 3rd Quarter of 2020.

-Co-curricular activities

-SJI International offers a myriad of activities outside of the classroom.
-These activities allow students to pursue their talents and passions, while learning invaluable life skills.
-From the rhythm of dance and music, to the grit of soccer and rock climbing; the challenge of chess to the World Scholar’s Cup, students have a range of choice, with opportunities for competition at both intra- and inter-school levels.

-In the Elementary School, a range of CCAs are offered for children from Prep 1 to Grade 6.
-They can choose from Sports, Visual Arts, Performing Arts, Academics, Environment, ICT and more.
-Catechism classes are also offered across all grades, as well as an extensive range of individual instrumental music lessons and tutoring in several languages including Spanish.
-In addition to the CCA programme, the PE Department runs a wide range of sporting teams while the Music Department runs several ensembles including string and choir.

-In 2019, High School students were offered a choice of more than 52 sports teams (recreational and team sports) to join or represent the school with, 21 music, theatre and dance groups, and nearly 80 other clubs and activities as part of the CCA programme in Term One and Two.
-The vast majority of the CCAs are free for students (85%) and the small number of paid-for activities allow the students to work with professional groups in activities such as Rock-Climbing and Musical Theatre.
-The school's CCA programme enables students to develop an understanding of themselves and others, as well as build resilience and a desire to learn in different contexts.

-The school encourages their students to select activities that will allow them to build life-long passions and interests that they may wish to pursue as part of a healthy and creative lifestyle.